Tiny homes, big possibilities

 What do you picture when you hear the words “tiny home”?
 You might be thinking of the tiny homes found on HGTV shows.
 Often, they resemble a rustic abode for retirees or travelling twentysomethings.

 But when we say “tiny home,” we mean something a bit different.
 We mean a house with all the modern conveniences in just a few hundred square feet of floor space.
-These kinds of dwellings could become a part of Halifax’s affordable-housing toolkit — provided we remove the barriers to building them.
+These kinds of dwellings could become a part of Halifax’s affordable-housing toolkit and housing continuum — provided we remove the barriers to building them.

 Traditionally, cities and provinces in Canada have relied on cheaply built or renovated affordable-housing units.
 Those units can quickly house people.
 But cheap buildings aren’t always cheap to fix, and landlords are often unwilling (or simply unable) to keep units in good repair and rents low.
 Subsidized housing helps fill this gap, but there are lengthy waiting list for those units.

 So, here’s a quick primer on how these kinds of diminutive dwellings could help bolster our city’s affordable-housing stock, and ease the burden on our overstressed rental market.

 How tiny homes and backyard suites work for renters

 Would tiny homes actually serve the needs of people in precarious housing?
 The answer is complicated.
 A tiny home won’t be a great option for a family, or a woman with children escaping domestic violence.
 But for a single individual it could be an ideal solution.
 In HRM, 29 percent of people already live alone, and in some neighbourhoods that climbs to 49 percent.
 Many people looking for affordable housing are those who might have found an affordable home in a rooming house in the past.
 But as those disappear, new options are needed.